peering through the narrow slit of the Berlin Wall

 Talk to people

 Much like 9/11 for Americans, every Berliner has a story to tell of where they were when the wall came down.
-My Context Tour Docent, Harry, told us a particularly moving story of how he found out the wall had come down on November 9, 1989 which led him and his friends to go to the wall that same night and jump over it to the other side for the first time in their lives.
+My Context Tour Docent, Harry, told us a particularly moving story of how he found out the wall had come down on November 9, 1989, which led him and his friends to go to the wall that same night and jump over it to the other side for the first time in their lives.
 A GDR guard actually helped him over it.
-Engage in those conversations, you will learn a lot.
-I found that talking to people of all ages was fascinating especially those who were older and grew up in East Germany to learn of how they have adapted.
+Engage in those conversations; you will learn a lot.
+I found that talking to people of all ages was fascinating, especially those who were older and grew up in East Germany, to learn how they have adapted.

 Stasi Prison

-During the cold war there were many secrets – but the Stasi prison was a secret to be feared.
-Tour the old GDR prison and learn about the startling history from former prisoners as well as what life was like in East Germany.
+During the Cold War, there were many secrets – but the Stasi prison was a secret to be feared.
+Tour the old GDR prison and learn about the startling history of former prisoners as well as what life was like in East Germany.
 Stasi Prison Tour and Memorial

 I bought this Kindle book and am still working on getting through it – but it will give you a great primer of divided Berlin before you arrive.